Trump celeb crew awaits his turn in spotlight, and their own

 WASHINGTON (AP) — Fabio, the golden-haired model who graced the cover of hundreds of romance novels, was wrapping up Thanksgiving dinner at Donald Trump’s South Florida club when the president-elect began making the rounds to greet his guests.

-Fabio — he goes by his first name only — said he hit it off with the newly elected Republican, who asked the brawny model how he stays in shape.
+Fabio, who goes by his first name only, said he hit it off with the newly elected Republican, who asked the brawny model how he stays in shape.
 On a second visit to the Mar-a-Lago club around New Year’s, Fabio huddled with incoming White House press secretary Sean Spicer and offered his assistance on veterans’ issues.

 “I want to help,” said Fabio, who plans to be in Washington for Trump’s Jan.
 20 inauguration.